Writing and Reference Guide

 • State 4-H Volunteer Leaders' Association

-• State 4-H VLA
+• state 4-H VLA

 The abbreviation "NC4-HVLA" should always appear without spaces between any letters.